SpookyBlack29/casual/Item Guide.md

 ![alt text](https://i.gyazo.com/37a27b272bc325e531d4d25ab90c49b6.jpg)

 Go back to the Reaper where you got the lifesteal item from.
 Collect the spawner items he drops and kill the wyverns that spawn from the items.
 Upgrade Atk item/ Hp item/ Def item/ Lifesteal item/ AOE item 10 times each.
+You can also upgrade your wings once.

 You can get to the wyverns by taking this portal.